 “I’ve never seen these women before.
 What makes you think they’re my sisters?”

-“Their information is all here, birth records, blood tests and a sworn affidavit from George himself.
-I triple checked before bringing this to your attention, it’s authentic.
+“These records are from your father’s personal files, birth records, blood tests, and a sworn affidavit from George himself.
+I made triple sure before bringing this to your attention, it’s all genuine.
 These women are also George Peyton’s daughters and you share ownership of Peyton’s Place.”

+Gaping, Keira seethed.
 “So not only must I share my inheritance with two strange women but I can’t even mourn my own father in peace?”